Kediri kingdom: Reigns of Kediri kings

+Golden age

 Relations with regional powers

-The Kediri kingdom existed alongside the Srivijaya empire based in Sumatra throughout 11th to 12th-century, and seems to have maintained trade relations with China and to some extent India.
-Chinese account identify this kingdom as Tsao-wa or Chao-wa (Java), numbers of Chinese records signify that Chinese explorers and traders frequented this kingdom.
-Relations with India were cultural one, as numbers of Javanese rakawi (poet or scholar) wrote literatures that been inspired by Hindu mythology, beliefs and epics such as Mahabharata and Ramayana.
+The Kediri kingdom existed alongside the Srivijaya empire based in Sumatra throughout the 11th to 12th century and seems to have maintained trade relations with China and to some extent India.
+Chinese accounts identify this kingdom as Tsao-wa or Chao-wa (Java).
+The number of Chinese records signifies that Chinese explorers and traders frequented this kingdom.
+Relations with India were cultural, as several Javanese rakawi (poets or scholars) wrote literature that was inspired by Hindu mythology, beliefs, and epics such as Mahabharata and Ramayana.

-In 11th-century, Srivijayan hegemony in Indonesian archipelago began to decline, marked by Rajendra Chola invasion to Malay Peninsula and Sumatra.
+In the 11th century, Srivijayan hegemony in the Indonesian archipelago began to decline, marked by Rajendra Chola's invasion of the Malay Peninsula and Sumatra.
 The Chola king of Coromandel conquered Kedah from Srivijaya.
 The weakening of Srivijayan hegemony has enabled the formation of regional kingdoms, like Kediri, based on agriculture rather than trade.
 Later Kediri managed to control the spice trade routes to Maluku.

-According to a Chinese source in the book of Chu-fan-chi written around 1225, Chou Ju-kua described that in the Southeast Asian archipelago there were two powerful and rich kingdoms: Srivijaya and Java (Kediri).
-In Java he found that people adhere two religions: Buddhism and the religion of Brahmin (Hinduism).
+According to a Chinese source in the book of Chu-fan-chi written around 1225, Chou Ju-kua described that in the Southeast Asian archipelago, there were two powerful and rich kingdoms: Srivijaya and Java (Kediri).
+In Java, he found that people adhere to two religions: Buddhism and the religion of Brahmin (Hinduism).
 The people of Java were brave and short tempered, daring to put up a fight.
 Their favourite pastimes were cockfighting and pigfighting.
-The currency was made from the mixture of copper, silver, and tin.
+The currency was made from a short-tempered mixture of copper, silver, and tin.